 About my writing:

 It’s the people traditionally left out of the frame who interest me the most, as well as what happens after what would be the climax in many stories.
-A couple reuniting after the war, in IN THE MOOD; a woman who has changed her name and started a new life, only to find her old life catching up with her, in THE CLEANSKIN; what happens when you break up with the perfect person, in CHOOSING ZOE.
+A group of women moving in together after they’ve left their husbands in THE WOMEN AND THE GIRLS; a bunch of misfit kids exploring natural horsemanship after they’ve been kicked out of pony club in the DREAM RIDERS series for younger readers; or a woman who has changed her name and started a new life, only to find her old life catching up with her, in THE CLEANSKIN.

 While my novels are set in different eras, they focus on relationships and people.
 My aim is always to make my characters and their stories as real and sympathetic to the reader as someone they might meet now – whether the story is set in the present or the past.
 I am interested in the ways we’ve changed and the ways we haven’t, and what this reveals about us and our society now, and what might constitute our fundamental natures, particularly in our intimate relationships: how we feel about ourselves, what holds us back, and how far we’ll go for what we want and believe.